 Code autogeneration

 The xsuite library uses code autogeneration to specialize kernel code for the different contexts.
-Three contexts are presently available: cpu, cuda, and opencl.
+Three contexts are presently available: CPU, CUDA, and OpenCL.

-vectorize_over block
+VECTORIZE_OVER block

-The syntax is the following:
+The preferred macro syntax is the following:

 [MY CODE]

-The generated cpu code will be:
+The corresponding CPU code will be:

 for (int myvar=0; myvar<myvarlim; myvar++){ //autovectorized